Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 **particleRenderData**
 When the SetData is called, the renderData will be converted to this format.
-Note: the int is the layer.
+Note: The int is the layer.
 ```cpp
 std::map<int, std::vector<ParticleRenderData*>> particleRenderData;
 ```